MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Export-PSSession.md

 ```

 ### -CommandType

 Exports only the specified types of command objects.
-Use *CommandType* or its alias, *Type*.
+Use **CommandType** or its alias, **Type**.

-The acceptable values for this parameter are:
+The acceptable values for this parameter are as follows:

-- Alias: All PowerShell aliases in the current session.
+- Alias.
+All PowerShell aliases in the current session.
-- All: All command types.
-It is the equivalent of "get-command *".
+- All.
+All command types.
+It is the equivalent of `Get-Command -Name *`.
 - Application.
-All files other than PowerShell files in paths listed in the Path environment variable ($env:path), including .txt, .exe, and .dll files.
+All files other than PowerShell files in paths listed in the Path environment
+  variable (`$env:path`), including .txt, .exe, and .dll files.
 - Cmdlet.
 The cmdlets in the current session.
-"Cmdlet" is the default.
+Cmdlet is the default.
 - ExternalScript.
-All .ps1 files in the paths listed in the Path environment variable ($env:path).
+All .ps1 files in the paths listed in the Path environment variable
+  (`$env:path`).
 - Filter and Function.
 All PowerShell functions.
 - Script.
 Script blocks in the current session.

 ```yaml
 Type: CommandTypes